 where C is the data covariance matrix, d is the data vector, G is the matrix of Green’s functions relating the monopoles to the measurements, λ is a Lagrange multiplier and is a quadratic form expressing the field complexity. denotes the Euclidean norm or length. Γ is known as the Gram matrix; its (j,k)th element is the inner product of φj and φk.
 Thus the first term measures the fit to the data, and the second, the amount of structure in the resulting field model.
-This is an example of a regularized, or minimum norm, solution; by an appropriate choice of λ, we can relax slightly the fit to the model such that it does not attempt to model noise in the data.
+This is an example of a regularized, or minimum norm, solution; by an appropriate choice of λ, we can relax slightly the fit to the data such that it does not attempt to model noise.
 The quadratic form (and definition of the inner product for the calculation of the Gram matrix) is chosen to measure some global property of the field such as its mean strength or lateral variability; useful measures lead to closed-form, or at least easily calculable, Gram matrix elements.
 The concept was introduced with main field modeling in mind (see chapter 2), where some quantities that are expressible as quadratic norms can be bounded theoretically or empirically.
 It is now widely used as a regularizing tool.
 For crustal modeling, it ensures that the models have minimum structure for a given fit to the data; if the fit is acceptable, we can then argue that the real Earth has at least as much structure as the model.
 Since (6.1.10) minimizes a global measure of complexity, it does not matter if the monopole sources are distributed unevenly over the surface to reflect the data coverage.

+6.01.5.3.5 Harmonic Spline Modeling

 Harmonic splines (HS) are local basis functions introduced by Shure et al. (1982) for global main field modeling.
 They were the first to apply minimum norm modeling to geomagnetism.
 Using the Green’s function for the magnetostatic potential, the solution is constructed as a linear combination of the HS associated with each data point, leading to the solution of a linear system of dimension the number of data points.
 This is impractically large even for main field modeling, but naturally preserves the resolution of the original data set.
 To make the inversion of large data sets computationally tractable, Parker and Shure (1982) expanded the solution in terms of HS at only a subset of the data points, known as the depleted basis.
 The system then reduces to one of the dimension of the number of data points.
 Tests based on small data sets demonstrated that the depleted basis solution had only a slightly larger norm than the minimum value obtained by HS.
 The resolution of the depleted basis solution depends on the spacing between the basis points.
 The field can be constructed at any radius beyond which the solution converges, making analytic continuation straightforward.